M66B/FairEmail/FAQ.md

 <a name="faq51"></a>
 **(51) How are folders sorted?**

-Folders are sorted with special, system folders on top, followed by folders set to synchronize.
+Folders are first sorted on account order (by default on account name) and within an account with special, system folders on top, followed by folders set to synchronize.
-Within each category the folders are sorted on name.
+Within each category the folders are sorted on (display) name.

-Some providers prefix some folders with INBOX, but these folders are in fact just user folders, so they are sorted below the special, system folders.
-It is not possible to make an exception for this because some other providers prefix all folders with INBOX.

-Note that you can give folders a display name by long pressing on a folder name, which can be useful because the display name will be used for sorting.
+You can set the display name by long pressing a folder in the folder list and selecting *Edit properties*.

+The navigation (hamburger) menu item *Order folders* in the setup can be used to manually order the folders.

 <br />